Annual report 1998-1999 chapter 2 the work of the court

 The respondent admitted infringement and the offending fabric was withdrawn from sale.
 However, the questionof equitable ownership of the copyright in the artistic work proceeded to trial where Mr Milpurrurru argued thatbecause the Ganalbingu people had the power under customary law to control the reproduction of manifestationsof the corpus of ritual knowledge, Mr Bulun Bulun held the copyright in the artistic work on trust for theGanalbingu people or as a fiduciary.

 Justice von Doussa held that the relationship of Mr Bulun Bulun, the artist and owner of the copyright in thepainting, with the Ganalbingu people gave rise to a fiduciary relationship between them because permission touse the ritual knowledge had been given to the artist in accordance with the customs of the Ganalbingu peopleand was predicated on the trust and confidence which the Elders of the community had in the artist.
+Accordingly, equity imposed obligations on the artist as a fiduciary not to exploit the work inappropriately.
+Thatincluded the obligation to pursue copyright infringement.

 In this case the artist took action in respect of the infringement, but had he not done so the Ganalbingu peoplewould have a right in personam (that is, a right of action against a specific person) to invoke equitable remediessuch as the imposition of a remedial constructive trust to compel the artist to perform his fiduciary obligations.
+Elections - Whether "Langer-style" votes are informal under the current Commonwealth electoral legislation Joseph Richard Bryant v Commonwealth of Australia (30 September 1998, Justice Wilcox)

-In this matter the Court considered an application to restrain the Australian Electoral Commission (“the AEC”)from printing, distributing and publishing allegedly incorrect information in respect of a particular method ofvoting.
-The application raised the issue of whether or not, under the legislation governing Commonwealthelections, a “Langer-style” vote is informal.
-“Langer-style” voting occurs where voters express preferences asfar as they wish and then put the same number in every square In 1998 the Commonwealth Electoral Act 1918 was amended in light of the 1996 decisions by the High Courtand the Federal Court in Langer v Commonwealth of Australia and Langer v Australian Electoral Commissionrespectively.
+In 1998 the Commonwealth Electoral Act 1918 was amended in light of the 1996 decisions by the High Courtand the Federal Court in Langer v Commonwealth of Australia and Langer v Australian Electoral Commissionrespectively.
 The amendments were intended to make a “Langer-style” vote informal.
 The Act required a voterto mark his or her ballot by writing the number one in the square opposite the name of the candidate for whomthe person votes as his or her first preference and then to write the numbers 2, 3, 4 and so on, as the caserequired, in the squares opposite the names of all the remaining candidates so as to indicate the order of thevoter's preference for them.
 The amendment provided that the numbers must be consecutive and withoutrepetition of any number.

 On 9 September 1998 Mr Bryant instituted a proceeding in the High Court of Australia against theCommonwealth of Australia which involved questions as to the constitutional validity of the legislation.
 Hesubsequently sought urgent interlocutory relief in the High Court restraining the AEC from publishing materialfor the information of voters leading up to the 1998 general federal election which included a reference to“Langer-style” voting, and indicated that a vote cast in such a manner would not be regarded as being formaland would therefore be wasted.
 The High Court remitted the application to the Federal Court.
 The centralconstitutional issue remained in the High Court for determination.